 I do not use AI to generate text, images, videos or any other consumable content.

 I do use a grammar editor that has large language model capabilities.
 I avoid the generative AI features.
-The times I have dabbled with them I find they weaken my writing and make the overall tone generic and uninteresting.
+The times I have dabbled with them, I find they weaken my writing and make the overall tone generic and uninteresting.

 AI For Research